palewire/first-python-notebook/docs/pandas/index.rst

     import pandas as pd

-This will import the pandas library at the shorter variable name of `pd`.
-This is not required but it is standard practice in the pandas community and you will frequently see examples of pandas code online using it as shorthand.
+This will import the pandas library at the shorter variable name of ``pd``.
+This is standard practice in the pandas community and you will frequently see examples of pandas code online using it as shorthand.
 It's not required, but it's good to get in the habit so that your code will be understood by other computer programmers.

 ******************************
 Conduct a simple data analysis